Mushtag Ahmad Sheikh has been detained since his arrest in April for allegedly taking part in anti-government protests.

-The 65th session of the United Nations General Assembly (UNGA) considers a resolution on a moratorium on the use of the death penalty.
+The UN General Assembly’s human rights committee today adopted a resolution on a moratorium on the use of the death penalty, the third since 2007.